nextcloud/news-updater/README.rst

 .. image:: https://travis-ci.org/owncloud/news-updater.svg?branch=master
     :target: https://travis-ci.org/owncloud/news-updater

-This Python library is a parllel feed updater for the `ownCloud News app <https://github.com/owncloud/news>`_
+This Python library is a parallel feed updater for the `ownCloud News app <https://github.com/owncloud/news>`_

 ownCloud does not require people to install threading or multiprocessing libraries.
 Because the feed update process is mainly limited by I/O, parallel